wokka1/scripts_public/README.md

-Just some random python scripts that I'm sharing
+Just some random scripts that I'm sharing